 came close to stating this a recent speech when he said, “Data arising since September suggest that growth is slowing somewhat more than expected.
 Financial conditions tightened considerably over the fourth quarter, while conditions have eased since then they remain are less supportive of growth than during most of 2018.”
 The FOMC

 anticipates less growth in 2019.
 Many economists believe there will be no interest rate increases in 2019.
-Some believe the Fed’s next move will be to reduce the federal funds rate to stimulate growth.
+Some believe the Fed’s next move will be to reduce the federal funds rate

 The European central bank announced a new stimulus package in early March because the European economies have an anemic growth.
 It plans to maintain subzero interest rates and provide low long-term rates to several banks.
 Recently the European central bank lowered its expected economic growth rate from 1.7% to 1.1% for European economies, according to The Wall Street Journal article, ECB to Launch New Stimulus in Major Policy Reversal

 .
 (Published March 8, 2019) China’s growth has also slowed.

 Only 20,000 people were added to US payrolls in February, sharply down from 311,000 in January.
 One conclusion may be the economy is slowing, but the opposite conclusion could be reached because the unemployment rate fell to 3.8% and real wages increased.
 The partial government shutdown resulted in many workers being added to payrolls after accepting temporary jobs during the shutdown.
 They were taken off the payrolls in February when they returned to their old job.
 Another explanation is that payroll figures and unemployment figures are derived from two separate surveys.
 The payroll figure is derived from a business survey, and the unemployment figures originate from a household survey.
 March’s employment situation report should provide a more accurate picture of the economy’s employment condition.